Deaths of Arnold Archambeau and Ruby Bruguier: Investigation

 The bodies were taken to Sioux Falls, where the Minnehaha County coroner performed autopsies.
 They seemed not to have been significantly injured in the accident; the cause of death was determined to be hypothermia, but the exact time could not be determined.
 Several days later authorities announced that they believed both Archambeau and Bruguier had died somewhere other than the accident scene.
 "One, they weren't there after the accident", said Charles Mix County state's attorney Tim Whalen.
 "Two, all of a sudden the bodies show up March 10 and 11."

-At a March 19 news conference, family members of both Archambeau and Bruguier in attendance along with reporters accused officials of racism and incompetence.
-Asked if he had taken pictures of the scene the morning of the accident, Youngstrom said that he had but through a processing error the negatives were rendered useless.
+At a March 19 news conference, family members of both Archambeau and Bruguier in attendance, along with reporters, accused officials of racism and incompetence.
+Asked if he had taken pictures of the scene on the morning of the accident, Youngstrom said that he had but through a processing error the negatives were rendered useless.
 "It sounds like you're trying to cover your butt," Mike Archambeau said.
 "It sounds like you didn't investigate in the first place."
 Bruguier's sister said that Native Americans were "overlooked and set aside" when things like this happened, and the aunt Archambeau had lived with agreed: "When a Native American is charged with something, it's pursued heavily.
 However, when a Native American is a victim, it's not pursued with the same perseverance."
 Those complaints aside, they agreed with Whalen that the bodies had not been there since December and had been moved from somewhere else.

-Whalen also announced at the news conference that police had talked to a witness who had seen Archambeau and Bruguier get into a vehicle headed east on Route 281 that morning shortly after the accident.
+Whalen also announced at the news conference that police had talked to a witness who had seen Archambeau and Bruguier get into a vehicle headed east on Route 281 shortly after the accident.
 It was not the only sighting of the two after their apparent disappearance; Bruguier had reportedly been seen January 20 in Wagner.
 "We've not ruled out foul play, but we haven't ruled out other theories" Whalen said.
-The two had not been placed on a national data base of missing persons because authorities believed neither would have left the area.
+The two had not been placed on a national database of missing persons because authorities believed neither would have left the area.